0mp/vipe.sh/README.md

 is a utility, which makes it possible to use an editor in pipelines of Bourne-compatible shells.

-It aims to address pipeline limitations which result in warnings like:
+It aims to address pipeline limitations, which result in warnings like:
 "Vim: Warning: Output is not to a terminal".

+# IMPLEMENTATION NOTES

+The
+**vipe.sh**
+command makes use of
+mktemp(1)
+to create temporary files.

 # ENVIRONMENT